Phone: 0161 214 1500

 NMC v JA

-Acted on behalf of the Registrant in a two-week hearing in respect of denied charges relating to a removal of clothing search allegedly conducted in accordance with local policy or the Mental Health Act Code of Conduct.
-Further concerns raised related to inappropriate use of seclusion in circumstances where it was not clinically necessary to do so, and a general failure to follow protocol when secluding patients.
+Acted on behalf of the Registrant in a two-week hearing in relating to breaches of policy on a mental health ward.
+Further concerns raised related to inappropriate use of seclusion in circumstances where it was not clinically necessary to do so.
 Finding of No Impairment.

 NMC v JB